linh0610/Age-classfication/README.md

 ### Turning point 3
  - Well the model got even worse so I changed back ResNet50 and this time added Dropout = 0.2 and a additional layers, I also modified the labeling a little bit, all those modifications are done on R (i am not familiar with pandas).
  - I also save the models I used as v1 v2 and v3
-Since there also lots of imbalance in the dataset.
-  - I opted for using confusion matrix instead of accuracy and maximize recall, and I could instantly see the model doing better
+ - Since there also lots of imbalance in the dataset, I opted for using confusion matrix instead of accuracy and maximize recall, and I could instantly see the model doing better
   -